 Leave the hard work to local chefs.
-These grocery stores and restaurants will do everything but the dishes, leaving you plenty of time to cherish turkey trots, football games, and holiday films with the people you love.
+These restaurants and grocery stores will do everything but the dishes, leaving you with plenty of time to cherish turkey trots, football games, and holiday films with the people you love.

 A pioneer in local, organic goods, Alfalfa’s makes Turkey Day stress-free and delicious with a chef-inspired menu and flexible ordering options.
 Select from the traditional turkey and holiday ham dinners (both non-GMO), or an array of plant-based mains.
-Side dishes range from maple sweet potato mash to fig-glazed roasted winter vegetables and smoked mushroom gravy.
-In addition to traditional stuffing, there’s a vegan, gluten-free option.
-Bakery items include dinner rolls, holiday cookies, cheesecake, and a gluten-free flourless chocolate torte.
+Side dishes range from apricot and sage stuffing to orange and agave glazed carrots.
+Bakery items include dinner rolls and five different pie options, including one that’s vegan.
 All items are made from scratch with quality ingredients.
-Choose the quantities you need to feed anywhere from two to 10 guests.
-Pick up your feast between Monday, November 19 and Thanksgiving Day, at Alfalfa’s locations in Boulder or Louisville.
+Choose the quantities you need to feed anywhere from four to 16 guests.
+Pick up your feast between November 23 and Thanksgiving Day, at Alfalfa’s locations in Boulder, Longmont, or Louisville.

-Head to Tony’s for a gourmet, heat-and-serve holiday dinner with all the fixings: sage stuffing, mashed potatoes, praline sweet potatoes, green beans amandine, turkey gravy, brandied cranberries with pecans, and brioche rolls.
+Head to Tony’s for a gourmet, heat-and-serve holiday dinner with all the fixings: sage stuffing, mashed potatoes, praline sweet potatoes, green beans amandine, turkey gravy, brioche rolls, and brandied cranberries with pecans.
 Choose from oven-roasted or Cajun deep-fried whole birds, or boneless turkey breast, and a bundle of sides, all for $140.
 Due to the high volume of orders, Tony’s cannot offer substitutions or alterations to its Thanksgiving orders.
-Order by Saturday, November 17, then pick up your meal on Tuesday, November 20, or Wednesday, November 21.
+Last day to order is Saturday, November 21 by 5 p.m.

-From its historic digs in the Ballpark Neighborhood, Denver Milk Market offers “Thanksgiving To Go,” a premade meal for either four to six ($200) or eight to 10 ($275) diners.
+From its historic digs in the Ballpark Neighborhood, Denver Milk Market offers “Thanksgiving To Go,” a pre-made meal for six diners ($250).
 The cornerstone—a brined and trussed turkey that’s all ready to pop in the oven—is accompanied by turkey gravy and cranberry sauce, garlic mashed potatoes, traditional stuffing, baked macaroni and cheese, green bean casserole with fried onions, and French bread with herbed butter.
-For desert, pick from maple bourbon pumpkin pie, salted caramel pecan pie, or Wednesday’s apple pie.
-Additional sides are available for purchase, and items can be picked up Monday, November 19 through Wednesday, November 21, 11 a.m. to 9 p.m. at Ruth’s Butchery, which is located inside Denver Milk Market.
+For dessert, pick from maple bourbon pumpkin pie, butterscotch pecan pie, or an old fashioned apple crumble.
+Seasonal cocktails are also available for purchase, and items can be picked up at various times on November 25.

-This Washington Park pub will prepare a full Thanksgiving feast for your entire family for $150.
-The meal, which serves up to 10, includes a smoked or roasted 10-pound turkey along with traditional stuffing, mashed potatoes and gravy, green beans, a mixed green salad, and pumpkin or apple pie.
+This Washington Park pub will prepare a full Thanksgiving feast for ten people for $175.
+The meal includes a smoked or roasted 10-pound turkey along with traditional stuffing, mashed potatoes and gravy, green beans, a mixed green salad, cranberry sauce, and pumpkin or apple pie.
 Extra sides and pies available for $15 each.
-Place your order by noon on Thursday, November 15, and pick up dinner before 11 a.m. on Thanksgiving Day.
+Place your order by noon on Saturday, November 21, and pick up the dinner before 11 a.m. on Thanksgiving Day.

 Specialty diet?
 No problem.